-Once your list is built with your set criteria, you can create a workflow that notifies sales or creates a task for the MQL to be reviewed by sales.
+Once your list is built with your set criteria, you can create a workflow that notifies sales or makes a task for the MQL to be reviewed by sales.

 B2B companies often have complex business processes.
-Marketing automation can drive efficiencies and allow for real-time routing, task creation, and follow-up across functions and channels.
+B2B marketing automation can drive efficiencies and allow real-time routing, task creation, and follow-up across functions and channels.

-Is your sales team divided into territories?
-Or divided by certain products, services, or areas of expertise?
+Is your sales team divided into territories or divided by certain products, services, or areas of expertise?
 If so, lead routing is your ticket to removing the manual review of leads and automatically routing by key differentiators.
-You’ll most always start with a form submission of some type and follow with if/then branches or conditionals to route leads.
+You’ll always start with a form submission and follow with if/then branches or conditionals to route leads.

 For example: If a contact fills out the “Demo Request” form and their country is set to the U.S., then assign Frank as the contact owner and create a task for Frank to review.

 It’s also common that workflows be used to ensure your CRM stays up to date and with as many properties completed as possible.
-Workflows can be used to manage some of the following:
+We can use workflows to manage some of the following:

 Opt-Outs: If you want to keep a running master opt-out list, you can create a workflow that states if a contact opts out of communication, add them to a specific list.

-Contact Owners: Similar to the above lead routing scenario, you can use workflows to ensure all contacts have an owner.
-Or if they don’t, use a workflow to create a task for a sales leader to review.
+Contact Owners: Similar to the lead routing scenario, you can use workflows to ensure all contacts have an owner.
+Or, if they don’t, use a workflow to create a task for a sales leader to review.